What Are Adhesions?

 How Does the Wurn Technique® Treat Adhesions?

 We have helped many men, women and children overcome ongoing pain or dysfunction caused by scar tissue or adhesions.
-Our therapists use the Wurn Technique®, applying pressure and shearing to detach the crosslinks that adhesions are made of.
+The Wurn Technique therapists use our unique methods®, applying pressure and shearing to detach the crosslinks that adhesions are made of.
 Our primary therapy focus is treating adhesions affecting the soft tissues of the entire body:

 - fascia, the connective tissue that supports and separates all of the body structures, and is the body’s main shock absorber